David Schramm (actor): Later theatre work

 From November 18 to December 14, 2008, Schramm portrayed the role of Richard Harkin in Conor McPherson's The Seafarer at George Street Playhouse in New Brunswick, New Jersey.
 The production was directed by Anders Cato, whom Schramm previously collaborated with in Waiting for Godot and Candida.

-From October 29, 2009 to January 17, 2010, Schramm appeared in the revival of Finian's Rainbow at the St. James Theatre in New York City, portraying the role of Senator Rawkins.
+From October 29, 2009, to January 17, 2010, Schramm appeared in the revival of Finian's Rainbow at the St. James Theatre in New York City, portraying the role of Senator Rawkins.

 In February 2012, it was announced that Schramm would appear in a stage production of Reginald Rose's Twelve Angry Men at the George Street Playhouse.
 The show had its premiere on March 13, 2012.

 In June–July 2012, Schramm portrayed Falstaff in William Shakespeare's The Merry Wives of Windsor at The Shakespeare Theatre in Washington, D.C.
 "This is my first time doing Merry Wives.
 I'm having a great time.
 The director (Stephen Rayne) is absolutely stellar.
 He's intelligent and experienced and really knows the era.
 We've set the play at the end of the first World War, sort of in the Downton Abbey era.
 It works very well as a time period for the play.
 And it looks great.
 We're meticulously putting it together.
 This play really demands a lot from everybody.
 There's so much to try and do.
 But we're all pulling together," said Schramm in a 2012 interview.
 Schramm also revealed that it was his first time at the Shakespeare Theatre.

 In October 2014, Schramm played the role of Tony in the George Street Playhouse's production of John Patrick Shanley's Outside Mullingar.

 In June 2015, it was reported that Schramm was suffering from vocal problems and under doctor's orders, he had to withdraw from performing in the Barrington Stage Company's production of Richard Strand's Butler.
 Director Joseph Discher cast understudy Wally Dunn as Schramm's replacement for the title role.

+Schramm's final stage performance was in the York Theatre Company's revival of Enter Laughing: The Musical in 2019.